 HH: Purple shadows reached into the room from the garden.
-The trees, laden with hoarfrost, their branches like smoky streaks of candle wax, looking as if they wished to rest their burden on the floor of the study. p.
+The trees, laden with hoarfrost, their branches like smoky streaks of candle wax, looked as if they wished to rest their burden on the floor of the study. p.
 39

 PV: Violet shadows reached from the garden into the study.
 Trees peered into the room, looking as if they wanted to strew the floor with their branches covered with heavy hoarfrost, which resembled the lilac streams of congealed stearine. p.
 35

 HH: In winter the street frowned with a forbidding surliness. p.
 44

 PV: In winter the place frowned with gloomy haughtiness. p.
 39

 HH: The weather was unseasonable.
 Plop-plop-plop went the water drops on the metal of the drainpipes and the cornices, roof tapping messages to roof as if it were spring.
 It was thawing. p.
 44

 PV: The weather was trying to get better.
 "Drip, drip, drip" the drops drummed on the iron gutters and cornice.
 Roof tapped out to roof, as in springtime.
 It was a thaw. p.
 39